kangverse/DALR/README.md

 ## Train Your Own Models

-In the following section, we describe how to train a MSSE model by using our code.
+In the following section, we describe how to train a DALR model by using our code.

 ```bash
 pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html